Please note that Tapas no longer supports Internet Explorer.

 Once they had the materials they needed, they rolled back the thick, round carpet that covered the floor next to the bed to reveal an intricate silver pattern inlaid in the wooden floor.
 If one were to look closely, one would see that there were key pieces of silver missing from the patterns laid out.

 This had been an ingenious method that her mother had developed.
 She quickly slid silver strips from the box at her mother's bedside into the correct grooves set into the floor to make the right ritual circle.
-Then, under her mother's soft guidance, she had lit the incense and placed the three objects that she had chosen the day before.
+Then, under her mother's soft guidance, she had lit the incense and placed the three objects that she had decided on the day before.

 Forced to mature well beyond her five years of life, Rosaline had understood that she was going to lose her last line of protection when her mother passed.
 As such, the promise of a companion that would be with her for the rest of her life, helping and protecting her, had been a ray of hope in the dark that seemed to be closing in on the little girl.